Area-53-Robotics/53D-Notebook-Over-Under-2023-2024/appendix/glossary.typ

   A cloud-based CAD program with a readily available educational license.
 53D uses it to plan out designs digitally before the "Build" phase.
 ])

+#nb_create_glossary_entry(
+  title: "Git",
+  category: "program",
+  definition: [
+    A version control system that tracks the changes made to the source code of a project.
+It allows the user to create checkpoints called "commits" and develop multiple branches of the project simulatenously.
+  ],
+)

+#nb_create_glossary_entry(
+  title: "GitHub",
+  category: "program",
+  definition: [
+    A commonly-used platform to store and manage git repositories.
+  ],
+)

 // Old Glossary Entries
 /*
 #nb_create_glossary_entry(